virtuozzo/cloudscripting-docs/docs/creating-manifest/conditions-and-iterations.md

 The main iterable object is <b>*ForEach*</b>.
 Both <b>*if*</b> and <b>*ForEach*</b> can be of any nesting level.

 - If condition is specified incorrectly, the actions inside <b>*if*</b> statement are not executed.
-Herewith, the <a href="/troubleshooting/" target="_blank">Cloud Scripting Console</a> will return the <b>*‘invalid condition’*</b> message with the root cause explanation.
+Herewith, the <a href="/troubleshooting/" target="_blank">Cloud Scripting Console</a> returns the <b>*‘invalid condition’*</b> message with the root cause explanation.
 The application installer will proceed to the next action.

 - If condition is valid, but is not executed, the <b>*'condition is not met'*</b> message is logged.